fjiang316/RecipeTimeModel/README.md

 **Response Variable**: `level` column that indicates the level of time consumption of a recipe.
 Because we want a prediction on the time consumption of a recipe categorized in different categories of timeframe, as shown in the data cleanning process of previous part, `level` is a good indicator.

-**Measureing Metrics**: the metrics for the performance of our classification model would be <u>*accuracy*</u>, this is because our distribution of level of time consumption in our observed datasets are distributed relatively fairly, so we could use accuracy as a fair metrics that relect the true performance of our model.
+**Measureing Metrics**: the metrics for the performance of our classification model would be <u>*accuracy*</u>, this is because our distribution of level of time consumption in our observed datasets are not distributed very spread out, so we could use accuracy as a fair metrics that relect the true performance of our model.

 **Information At Time of Prediction**: At the time of prediction, the user would normally have the recipe's ingredients, instructions, nutrition table, and the tags where they find the recipe at hand.
 Through these details on the recipe, people can resonably count the number of steps and ingredients used in the recipe, determine its difficulty based on its tags, and its estimated protein amount in the nutrition table of the recipe.
 Hence, we would have all four features columns available at the time of prediction.